WomenWhoCode/WWCode-London/resources/mock-interviews/mock-code-interview/README.md

 # Mock Algorithms & Data Structure Coding Interview

-Mock Interviews are very helpful in the way to preparing for real interviews!
+Mock Interviews are very helpful in preparing for real interviews!
 Women Who Code London help participant of the community to organise mock interviews and practise tackling interview with each other!

 - Check the workshop [Mock-Interviews: Algorithms & Data Structure](https://www.youtube.com/watch?v=nWHQ0g8sorI).
 - Suggestion of challenges for the mock interview from [Leetcode algorithms level easy](https://leetcode.com/problemset/algorithms/?difficulty=EASY&page=1)